Atopic Dermatitis in Children

 - Skin changes around the mouth, eyes, or ears

+In people with dark skin, atopic dermatitis may show up as darker brown, purple, or gray areas on the skin.
 The symptoms of atopic dermatitis can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is atopic dermatitis diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask if you or other family members have atopic dermatitis, asthma, or nasal allergies such as hay fever or allergic rhinitis.
-He or she will also ask about allergy symptoms in your child.
+They may also ask if you or other family members have atopic dermatitis, asthma, or nasal allergies such as hay fever or allergic rhinitis.
+They will also ask about allergy symptoms in your child.
 The healthcare provider will examine your child, looking for signs of atopic dermatitis.
 There is no specific test for atopic dermatitis.
 Testing is usually not needed, but it may be done.
 Tests may include:

 - Blood tests.
 Your child’s blood may be checked for levels of immunoglobulin E (IgE).
 IgE is released by the body's immune system.
 It’s high in most children with allergies and with atopic dermatitis.
 Other blood tests may also be done.